swagger-api/swagger-core/modules/swagger-maven-plugin/README.md

 ***

-Since version 2.0.8, configurationFilePath parameter is available, allowing to specify a path to a [swagger configuration file](https://github.com/swagger-api/swagger-core/wiki/Swagger-2.X---Integration-and-Configuration#configuration); If single maven configuration parameters (e.g. `prettyPrint`) are also defined, these will overwrite any value set in configuration file; the same applies to `openapiFilePath` which takes precedence over `openAPI` field in configuration file.
+Since version 2.0.8, `configurationFilePath` parameter is available, allowing to specify a path to a [swagger configuration file](https://github.com/swagger-api/swagger-core/wiki/Swagger-2.X---Integration-and-Configuration#configuration); If single maven configuration parameters (e.g. `prettyPrint`) are also defined, these will overwrite any value set in configuration file; the same applies to `openapiFilePath` which takes precedence over `openAPI` field in configuration file.

+Since version 2.1.6, `sortOutput` parameter is available, allowing to sort object properties and map keys alphabetically.
+Since version 2.1.6, `objectMapperProcessorClass` allows to configure also the ObjectMapper instance used to serialize the resolved OpenAPI